Welcome to the Official site of Carl Brenders where you’ll find information about his original artwork, reproductions, stories and appearances.

 Carl’s notoriety in the art world has been felt in many venues.
 In 2002 at the prestigious Birds in Art Exhibition organized by the Woodson Art Museum in Wausau, WI, he was honored with Master Artist status.
 He was also conferred the titles of Featured Artist and Guest Artist from the Southeastern Wildlife Exposition in Charleston, SC, the National Museum of Wildlife Art in Jackson, WY and Bennington Center for the Arts, VT.
 Carl Brenders’ paintings are present in prestigious permanent collections such as The Ford Collection in Dearborn, MI and those of the Woodson Art Museum and the National Museum of Wildlife Art.
 In 1998 he was inducted into the U.S. Art Hall of Fame.
 Outside the United States, his paintings received a lot of attention at major art auctions such as Christie’s, UK, Bonham’s in Singapore and Mondiale, LTD in Hong Kong.
 The high point of Carl’s career was a retrospective exhibition of 30 of his works entitled “Artistry in Nature: The Wildlife Paintings of Carl Brenders” which opened in 1997 at the Carnegie Museum of Natural History before traveling to the Cleveland Museum of Natural History, Cleveland OH, the Bernheim Museum & Arboretum in Louisville, KY and the Norton Art Gallery in Shreveport, LA.

-Through the publication of magnificent prints of most of his works by his publisher, Mill Pond Press Companies of Venice, FL, Carl’s wildlife paintings have been made available to a wide public in North America but also .in Europe as well as Japan and Argentina.
+Through the publication of magnificent prints of most of his works by his publisher, Mill Pond Press Companies of Venice, FL, and now with The Greenwich Workshop in Seymour, CT., Carl’s wildlife paintings have been made available to a wide public in North America but also in Europe as well as Japan and Argentina.
 Carl can be seen in the Mill Pond Press video: Windows into Wilderness: A portrait of Carl Brenders.

 Art publications have featured Carl Brenders in books such as More Wildlife Paintings Techniques of Modern Masters (Watson-Guptill Publications, 1996) and The Best of Wildlife Art (North Light Books, 1997), Wild: The Amazing World of Wild Animals (Harvest House Publishers, 2004).
 His art is also the main focus of Wildlife: The Nature paintings of Carl Brenders (Harry N. Abrams, 1994), Song of Creation (Baker Books, 2000), and Pride of Place: The Art of Carl Brenders (Langford Press, UK 2007).